openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

 In the following situations, data may not be available in edX Insights.

-* EdX changed the method used to track student enrollments on 3 December 2013.
+* EdX changed the method used to track student enrollments on 3 Dec 2013.
-  For courses created in Studio prior to 4 December 2013, edX Insights reports enrollment activity beginning with the enrollment count on 11 November 2013.
+  For courses created in Studio prior to 4 Dec 2013, edX Insights reports enrollment activity beginning with the enrollment count on 11 Nov 2013.

 * For courses with a very small number of enrolled users, such as newly created courses, data for enrollment activity, enrollment geography, or both, may not